se-msys/pulsertp-multiroom/README.md

 This is the receiving end.
 Running PulseAudio with one `rtp-recv` module, depending on if you want unicast or multicast.
 It builds up a buffer according to the specified latency, then it performs sample rate correction with the embedded NTP timecode in the RTP stream.
 Thus is very important that the __Master__ and __Receiver__ nodes have their system clocks tightly synchronized.
 Running a local NTP service on the __Master__ is recommended.

-The helper script `scripts/pulsewatcher.sh` monitors the PulseAudio syslog and looks for ALSA device playback/suspend messages.
-Adjust for you needs.
-I use it for toggling GPIOs to power on the amplifier.

 __Note!__ It is also recommended to use similar type of platform and soundcard for the receiving devices.
 Using mixed hardware setups will require you to manually calibrate the differences in latency.